this-is-vivek/poetry-website/README.md

 ```

 ### 3. Enable GitHub Pages
-1. Go to your repository Settings
+1. Go to your repository Settings → Pages
-2. Navigate to Pages section
+2. Select "Deploy from a branch"
-3. Select "Deploy from a branch"
+3. Choose "gh-pages" branch (will be created automatically)
-4. Choose "gh-pages" branch (created automatically by GitHub Actions)
+4. Click Save

-### 4. Add Content
+### 4. Add Your Content

 #### Adding Poems
 Create files in the appropriate genre folders:

-**_poems/romance/my-poem.md**
+**Example: _poems/romance/my-poem.md**
 ```markdown
 ---
 layout: poem